Power BI licensing in your organization

 Requesting and assigning free licenses

-If you plan to manage license requests and assignments centrally, first check whether you already have the unlimited Power BI (free) license block.
+If you plan to manage license requests and assignments centrally, first check whether you already have the unlimited Power BI (free) block of licenses on your tenant.

 This block of licenses is available after the first time someone signs up for Power BI as an individual.
 During that process, this license block is attached to your organization, and a license is assigned to the user who is signing up.

 In the Microsoft 365 admin center, under Billing > Licenses, check for unlimited.

 If the block is available, you can now assign licenses in Office 365.
 If the block isn't available, you have two choices: